blacksheep-crm/devpops/README.md

 14. Copy blacksheep.css to files/custom

-15. To implement column auto-resize, refer to jqgridrenderer_customization.txt
+15. To implement Lizard button on list applets, refer to jqgridrenderer_customization.txt

 # Pre-Requisites